jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![I'm blind]({{https://jsom1.github.io/}}/_images/htb_love_blind.png)
 </div>

-We add this host to our host file:
+There is a subdomain!
+We add it to our host file:

 ````
 sudo echo '10.10.10.239 staging.love.htb >> /etc/hosts